Alcohol Rehab in Fairfield County, CT

 Services offered:

-• Motivational interviewing, counseling for alcohol abuse and DBT
+• Treatment for alcohol abuse

-• People with trauma, adult women and adult men
+• People with trauma, co-occurring mental health / alcohol addiction treatment and adult men

 Call (866) 864-9515 to get 24/7 help with alcohol addiction treatment.